Hoeby/ESP32-Doorbell/assets/readme_first_file_upload/README_First_file_upload.md

 <img src="04.png" width="1000" >

 7).
-After a SUCCESS upload, click on "Upload Filesystem Image"
+After a SUCCESS upload, reboot the ESP32-CAM and then click on "Upload Filesystem Image"

 <img src="06.png" width="1000" >